suobset/skushagra/blog/2024-12-09-basic-mac-setup/index.md

 6. [Google Drive](https://drive.google.com): File syncing for Scrivener.

-Chess exists on the dock for prosterity reasons, and to pay homage to Mac history.
+Chess exists on the dock for posterity reasons, and to pay homage to Mac history.

 With this setup, I also never need to access the Applications directory.
 A Mac with the above will satisfy most of my basic workflows on the go, when I only get an hour and do not want to carry an entirely separate device for the sake of the hour.